An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Numerical experiments

-The overall phenomenon of \textit{cancer metastasis} starts from the invasion of the \textit{extracellular matrix} (ECM), by the cancer cells.
-Then, it evolves as follows: the cancer cells proliferate and migrate until they find neighboring blood vessels.
-Then, they \textit{intravasate} and travel with the blood flow.
-At a secondary location of the organism they \textit{extravasate} and engender new tumours.
-For that reason, the invasion of the ECM is considered to be one of the ``\textit{hallmarks of cancer}'' \cite{hanahan2011hallmarks}.
+\textit{Cancer metastasis} starts with the invasion of the local \textit{extracellular matrix} (ECM) by the cancer cells of the primary tumour.
+Then, it evolves as follows: the cancer cells proliferate and migrate until they find neighbouring blood vessels.
+They then \textit{intravasate} (enter the blood stream) and travel with the blood flow.
+At a secondary location of the organism they \textit{extravasate} (exit from the blood stream) to a new organ and engender new tumours.
+For that reason, the invasion of the ECM is considered to be one of the ``\textit{hallmarks of cancer}''~\cite{hanahan2011hallmarks}.

-The model we address in this work is a 2D, macroscopic, deterministic, ARD system that features the densities of the cancer cells $c$ as the primer unknown variable, the density $v$ of the \textit{collagen} on which cancer cells adhere and move as the main component of the \textit{extracellular matrix} (ECM), and the density of a generic enzyme $m$ of the \textit{matrix metalopreteinases} (MMPs) family that is secreted by the cancer cells and is responsible for the degradation of the ECM.
+The model we address in this work is a 2D, macroscopic, deterministic, ARD system that describes the densities of the cancer cells $c$ as the primer unknown variable, the density $v$ of the \textit{collagen} on which cancer cells adhere and move as the main component of the \textit{extracellular matrix} (ECM), and the density of a generic enzyme $m$ of the \textit{matrix metalloproteinases} (MMPs) family that is secreted by the cancer cells and is responsible for the degradation of the ECM.